montogeek/laravel-docs-es/session.md

 The session configuration is stored in `config/session.php`.
 Be sure to review the well documented options available to you in this file.
 By default, Laravel is configured to use the `file` session driver, which will work well for the majority of applications.

+Before using Redis sessions with Laravel, you will need to install the `predis/predis` package (~1.0) via Composer.

 > **Note:** If you need all stored session data to be encrypted, set the `encrypt` configuration option to `true`.

 #### Reserved Keys